python/cpython/Doc/library/bisect.rst

    Insert *x* in *a* in sorted order.

-   This function first runs :func:`bisect_left` to locate an insertion point.
+   This function first runs :py:func:`~bisect.bisect_left` to locate an insertion point.
    Next, it runs the :meth:`insert` method on *a* to insert *x* at the appropriate position to maintain sort order.